nielskrijger/loaded/README.md

 Performance metrics / stats
 ---------------------------

 Loaded.js does not automatically gather statistics on test execution performance.
-Gathering stats on the target application's performance is best done directly from the applications environment itself.
+Gathering stats of the target application's performance is best done directly from the applications environment itself.
 If you're serious about your application's performance consider tracking performance metrics from the application using `StatsD`, `Logstash/Kibana` or something similar (also in production!).

-Having said that, Loaded.js comes with a stopwatch utility able to track execution times in milliseconds.
-Multiple stopwatches can be organized in a hierarchy to organize timers.
+Having said that, Loaded.js comes with a timer utility able to track execution times in milliseconds.
+Multiple timers can be organized in a hierarchy to organize timers.

-### Single stopwatch
+### Single timer

 TODO

-### Hierarchical stopwatch
+### Multiple timers (hierarchical)

 TODO